Drone LiDAR Surveying

-Overgrown sites or even long grass during summer months can affect the data collected by photogrammetry, and LiDAR should be used.
+Overgrown sites or even long grass during the summer months can affect the data collected by photogrammetry, and LiDAR should be used.

 There are differences in mission planning due to the requirements for LiDAR and photogrammetry; this can be the difference between survey-grade and OK results.

 Some of the main areas where LiDAR shows its worth are in areas of vegetation, even medium grass; LiDAR can penetrate through to hit the hard surface of the ground.
 This is due to the number of returns from the LiDAR unit before it reflects off a surface.
-Many drone topographical surveys need to consider grass growth during summer, which can give erroneous elevation data.
+Many drone topographical surveys need to consider grass growth during the summer, which can give erroneous elevation data.

 LiDAR mapping comes into its own when vegetation or forest canopy penetration is required.
 Regular drone camera sensors will only see the top of the trees or the long grass in an overgrown field, and LiDAR can penetrate through the canopy of vegetation until it hits the hard surface of the ground.

-We use industry-leading drone lidar software as with all our processes and workflows.
+We use industry-leading drone LiDAR software, as with all our processes and workflows.

 Drone LiDAR surveys are not suitable in all situations.

 LiDAR and water do not mix due to refraction and light absorption.
 That is not to say that LiDAR cannot penetrate water; it can, but it requires a specific wavelength beam, not what is traditionally used for land surveying.